 Since 2006, the Consortium has conducted a two-year grant cycle for public services, economic development, housing, infrastructure and public facilities, and emergency shelter projects, utilizing CDBG, General Fund, HOME, and Emergency Solutions Grant (ESG) funding sources.
-Under the FY

-2010-15 Consolidated Plan timeframe, the years covered by the two-year grant funding cycles are 2010-12, 2012-14, and 2014-15 (one year, which is one-half [1⁄2] of the grant cycle).
+Under the FY 2010-15 Consolidated Plan timeframe, the years covered by the two-year grant funding cycles are 2010-12, 2012-14, and 2014-15 (one year, which is one-half $[\frac{1}{2}]$ of the grant cycle).

-In 2013-14, the Consortium is considering, and the City of Antioch approved at the April 23, 2013 Public Hearing, conducting a 2-year, then a 3-year funding cycle for each five year Consolidated Plan period.
+Therefore, in 20013-14, all Consortium members approved moving to a 2-year, then a 3-year funding cycle for each five year Consolidated Plan period.
 As the Consolidated Plan period is fixed at an odd number (either three or five years), the two year, even numbered grant cycle does not mesh as well as a two, then three year cycle would.
 Moving to a 2/3 cycle ensures that the needs that are researched and priorities that are developed for the 2015-2020 Con Plan will actually be implemented in 2015-16, instead of 2016-17 as would be the case if the two year cycle (2014-15 and 2015-16) remained in place.
 The first grant cycle of a Consolidated Plan would therefore be for the two year period, and the second for a three year period.

-The first two-year grant cycle for the 2010-15 Consolidated Plan was 2010-11 through 11-12.
-The second grant cycle, which will now be three years, will encompass 2012-13, 13-14, and 14-15.
-All programs and projects that were awarded grants for FY 2012-13 received a one-year contract and were eligible for an automatic renewal in FY 2013-14, contingent on the availability of CDBG funds, the satisfactory accomplishment of contract goals, and approval by City Council.
-All funded programs were found to be in compliance and on target for their contract goals, and were recommended for funding.
-These same programs will be eligible for another renewal in 2014-15, with the same conditions.
-New proposals will then be sought during the two-year grant cycle for FY 2015-16 and 16-17.
+All programs and projects that are awarded grants in the first year of either a 2 or 3 year grant cycle receive a one-year contract and are eligible for an automatic renewal in subsequent year, contingent on the availability of CDBG funds, the satisfactory accomplishment of contract goals, and approval by City Council.

+For 2014-15, all funded programs were found to be in compliance and on target for their contract goals, and were recommended for funding.
+As this is the third year of the three year funding cycle, and the last year of the Consolidated Plan, new proposals will be sought during the two-year grant cycle for FY 2015-16 and 16-17.